Debbie Shaw and Rhianna Finnegan are our Child & Family Support Workers

 Keep Cool is a programme which is produced by 'The Children’s Society' charity and is delivered to year 5 pupils in small groups.
 This weekly pupil well-being programme promotes the building of healthy relationships and safety in the home.

-According to need, I also deliver group work to pupils exploring anger management and friendships.
+According to need, we also deliver group work to pupils exploring anger management and friendships.

 Understanding your Child’s Behaviour programme: